diogro/cv/english.md

 - Departamento de Genética e Biologia Evolutiva

 `2012-16`
-__Use of the R programing language for data analysis in ecology__, IB, USP
+__Use of the R programming language for data analysis in ecology__, IB, USP

 - Graduate course for biology students - Profs.
 Paulo Inácio Prado and Alexandre Adalardo
 - Departamento de Ecologia